smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 It worked nicely--I could add content easily without much thought or work.
 I switched to Linux a couple years ago, and therefor stopped using OneNote on Windows.
 I can still access my notebooks via the web interface, but I hate it.
-The web version is buggy, it's missing features, and is slow.
+The web version is buggy, it's missing features that the desktop version has, and it's slow.

-As a replacement for OneNote, I use a set of markdown files, image files, and pdfs.
+As a replacement for OneNote, I use a set of markdown files, image files, and PDFs.
 I keep these files in GitHub, in private repos.
 I browse and edit them either in VS Code locally, via the GitHub web interface, or using the GitHub mobile app on my iPhone.